 The on-time graduation rate is the percent of first-time, full time students who obtain their bachelor's degree in four years or less.
 This rate is 12% for first-time, full-time students at Cheyney University of Pennsylvania, which is lower than the national rate of 33.3%.

 During the 2017-2018 academic year, there were 623 undergraduates at Cheyney University of Pennsylvania with 559 being full-time and 64 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Cheyney University of Pennsylvania, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Cheyney University of Pennsylvania, approximately 78% of students took out student loans averaging $6,813 a year.
-That adds up to $27,252 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Cheyney University of Pennsylvania, approximately 61% of students took out student loans averaging $6,072 a year.
+That adds up to $24,288 over four years for those students.

-The student loan default rate at Cheyney University of Pennsylvania is 25.6%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Cheyney University of Pennsylvania is 11.3%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Contact details for Cheyney University of Pennsylvania are given below.

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.